tayganr/lakehouse/modules/module01c.md

 ## 4. Data flow (Filter - activeCustomers)

+The Filter transformation allows row filtering based upon a condition.
+In this step, we will filter the Customers dimension table to only include rows that are active.

 1. Click the **[+]** icon to the right of `dimCustomer`, under **Row modifier** select **Filter**
 2. Rename the **Output stream name** to `activeCustomers`
 3. Set the **Filter on** property to `IsActive == 1`